dbt-labs/dbt-database-adapter-scaffold/docs/arch/adr-001-new-adapter-scaffolding.md

 ## Decision

 Firstly after looking at available tooling, we landed on using `cookiecutter` to aid in creating a interactive scaffolding session for users quickily generate a starting point to build out their adapter plugin by quickly building out variable names, giving choice selections for things like `adapter_src` which is how we let the program know which connection methods to pull in from `dbt-core`.
-This also meant we could keep much of the structure for the files the same from previous adapter generator by having the files exsit in the starting state and just passing the user passed parameters on generation.
+This also meant we could keep much of the structure for the files the same from previous adapter generator by having the files exist in the starting state and just passing the user passed parameters on generation.

 Secondly we looked at our current `dbt-docs` to see what things we specifically require users to build out for adapters to work ex. (class methods for connection, macros.) and added starting stubs to the files along with docstrings declaring their purpose, examples from other adapters, pointers in comments to documentation.